drshahizan/special-topic-data-engineering/Assignment/API/submission/Regex/Report_Regex.md

 <h1> Malaysia Daily Vaccination Registration API </h1>

 <h2>Part 1: Retrieve Data From API & Save in CSV Format</h2>
+In this part, the vaccination registration data will be collected by using API and it will be saved in csv format.

 <h3>Step 1: Import the libraries</h3>

 The libraries we have used are `requests`, `json` and `pandas`